ekiidx/pb-cle/README.md

 - Add voting to comments
 - Add edit ability to comments

 The site was built using [Laravel](https://laravel.com) with [Vue.js](https://vuejs.org) and [Inertia](https://inertiajs.com).
-I wanted to build something with some react-ability, resembling a reddit like system.
-I also wanted to challenge myself.
+I wanted to build something reactive, resembling a reddit like system.
+I also wanted to challenge myself and learn new systems and techniques.